Of Belacan and Curry Puffs: A Taste of Singapore’s Past

 However, newspaper reports, one as early as 1874,11 indicate that a few Europeans had a connoisseur’s appreciation for this foul-smelling ingredient as suggested by its nickname – the Malayan caviar12 or the Malaccan cheese, where its best versions came from.13 Interest in its flavours was reflected by an enquiry on how to make “blachan toast” in the English newspapers in 190114 and by the 1920s a greater discernment of its varied use in dishes was seen: “The balachan [sic] is decidedly a delicious compound.
 It can be cooked in various ways, fried simply and mixed with chillies, onions, garlic, and aromatic herbs of different kinds with prawns, fish, crabs… The ‘curry’ so well known in this part of the world has got to be flavoured with this condiment without which it will lose much of its palatable taste.
 Balacan is equal to or superior (to some tastes) to any European caviarre [sic]… but the taste for it must be acquired.
 The smell is decidedly objectionable.”15

 The famous Polar Cafe is believed to have created the first baked curry puff in Singapore.
-The recipe for the spicy chicken curry filling supposedly came from an Indian merchant while the flaky and buttery puff pastry was a British influence;27 the resulting Polar curry puff was a product of the ingenious marriage between colonial and colonised taste buds.
-Founded in the mid-1920s by Hong Konger Chan Hinky, who arrived in Singapore with little money in his pocket, the Western-style café along High Street sold baked goods and ice cream, which soon became popular with the parliamentarians, lawyers and the rich who worked and stayed around the Supreme Court and Parliament House.
+The recipe for the spicy chicken curry filling supposedly came from an Indian merchant while the flaky and buttery puff pastry was a British influence.27 The resulting Polar curry puff was a product of the ingenious marriage between colonial and colonised taste buds.
+Founded in the mid-1920s by Hong Konger Chan Hinky, who arrived in Singapore with little money, the Western-style café along High Street sold baked goods and ice cream, which soon became popular with the parliamentarians, lawyers and the rich who worked and lived around the Supreme Court and Parliament House.

 The original Polar Cafe was located along High Street in the 1920s and popular with those who frequented the area.
 Courtesy of Polar Puffs & Cakes Pte Ltd.